-To encourage and assist people of diverse national, ethnic, religious and linguistic backgrounds to practice, enjoy and share their own culture and to fully participate in public and civic life.
+A world where people of diverse national, ethnic, religious and linguistic backgrounds can practice, enjoy and share their own culture and fully participate in civic life.

 In 1982, Sister Miriam Boland was asked to work in the area of resettlement of refugees at the Eastbridge Hostel and Migrant Centre in Melbourne.
 Every week, refugees from refugee camps in Vietnam, Cambodia and Laos arrived at Eastbridge.
 Their plight was heart breaking with the horrors of bloodshed and violence they had witnessed still etched on their faces.
 Their only belongings were held tightly in a small plastic bag.